DragonMinded/PyStreaming/README.md

  * Kick and ban fron chat feature based on client IP.
 Not currently necessary but might become so.
  * Persistent username/account feature.
 Not sure how desirable this is, but its an option.
  * Word filtering support for chat.
 Not currently necessary but I'm sure it will end up being needed.
- * Rate limiting for message sends in chat.
+ * Rate limiting for chat actions.
 Not currently necessary but I'm sure that it will end up being needed.
  * Better front page with streamer highlights and such.
  * Better mobile support across the board.